LPGhatguy/horriblesoftware.com/_posts/2017-6-26-PHP-string-increment.md

 When we increment a string that looks like a number in scientific notation, PHP instead juggles it to be a number, then performs the operation on that!

-This isn't like to come up in any *real* code, but that doesn't stop this from being one of those bizarre features in PHP.
+This isn't likely to come up in any *real* code, but that doesn't stop this from being one of those bizarre features in PHP.